Queensland Family Law Practice

 Timing of an Inheritance and Its Effects

 The timing of when an inheritance is received can have huge implications on property settlement outcomes.
-If an inheritance is received during the marriage, it may be assessed differently than one received before separation.
-For example, if one party received a significant inheritance while still married, the family court may consider this inheritance as a financial resource that could influence the overall asset pool.
-It is crucial to remember that the family law act gives the court discretion to factor in any expected inheritance when evaluating the future needs of each party.
+Inheritance in family law can be treated differently depending on when it is received.
+If an inheritance is acquired during the marriage, the family court may view it as a financial resource impacting the asset pool.
+Under the family law act, the court has discretion to consider any expected inheritance when evaluating each party’s future needs, making timing a key factor in property settlements.
 This means that a party who is set to receive a substantial inheritance might see this reflected in the property settlement negotiations, impacting how assets are divided between the parties.
 Understanding these nuances can help individuals navigate the complex landscape of family law property settlements.

 Inheritance Received During Marriage